di3goleite/origin-assignment/frontend/README.md

 ## Requirements

-* This project requires as base requirements the latest LTS version of [NodeJS](https://nodejs.org/) and NPM;
+* This project needs, as base requirements, the latest LTS version of [NodeJS](https://nodejs.org/) and NPM;
 * To run the end-to-end tests is necessary to install [Cypress system requirements](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements).

 ## Usage